WillemD61/battery-planning/README.md

 The standalone mode will interactively request user input and provide feedback on the screen and in a file.
 The Domoticz mode will take the input from Domoticz variables and devices, load the planning onto a Domoticz text device for display and trigger the next action from the planning and send it to the battery.
 The standalone mode will only produce a planning (into a file) and not trigger any action.

-The domoticz version has the option to include solar panel production forecast in the planning for multiple pv panels groups (with the -p command line argument).
+It has the option to include solar panel production forecast in the planning for multiple pv panels groups (with the -p command line argument).
 It will take location and pv panel configuration data (hard code on line ...) and request the forecast from forecast.solar website.

 Prices will be taken from entsoe (eu transparency site) or, if not available or complete, from the energyzero website.
 An API token from entsoe is required, see below.
 Additional kWh pricing elements can be specified, such as energy tax, supplier purchase fee, network fee, cycle costs, VAT/BTW percentage.